Membership Registration and Renewal for 2021 is now open!

 Thank you for supporting TWRC Wildlife Center!
 We look forward to working with you soon.

-Get involved in one of the many volunteer opportunities to help wildlife.
+Get involved in one of the many volunteer opportunities here at TWRC Wildlife Center!

 - Volunteers pay a $40 registration fee, which covers your TWRC Wildlife Center T-shirt, hands-on training with experienced staff, and helps cover the high cost of caring for the animals.

-- You are required to complete our online orientation which covers all aspect of volunteering
+- You are required to complete our online orientation which covers all aspects of volunteering.

-- There are two areas within TWRC Wildlife Center which you can volunteer: The Main Center and the Animal Care Program.
+- There are two areas within TWRC Wildlife Center in which you can volunteer: The Main Center and the Animal Care Program.

-- The Main Center is where we accept animal admissions, house our animal ambassadors, and where our Vet room is located
+- The Main Center is where we accept animal admissions, house our animal ambassadors, and where our Vet Room is located.

-- Our Animal Care Program where we house all the wildlife that we admit for onsite rehabilitation
+- The Animal Care Program is where we house all the wildlife that we admit for onsite rehabilitation.

-Vet Room Assistants help Vet Room Staff stay organized so that they may be more focused on addressing the needs of each animal in a timely manner.
+Vet Room Assistants help Vet Room Staff stay organized, allowing them to be more focused on addressing the needs of each animal in a timely manner.
 This opportunity also serves as a training field in which the Vet Room Assistant learns more about the initial assessment and care of new wildlife admissions.
 Vet Room Assistants must be at least 18 years or older.
 Vet Room opportunities are typically invitation only.

-As a volunteer in our Animal Care Program volunteer or "Forest Feeder", you will have the opportunity to help with all types of tasks relating to the rehabilitation of wildlife.
-These tasks include feeding animals, weighing, cleaning cages, washing dishes and other various tasks.
+As an Animal Care Program volunteer or "Forest Feeder", you will have the opportunity to help with all types of tasks relating to the rehabilitation of wildlife.
+These tasks include feeding and weighing animals, cleaning cages, washing dishes, and other various tasks.

-As an ICU Volunteer, you will provide care and monitoring of wildlife that are kept in our intensive care unit.
-Animals are often in the ICU due to trauma, dehydration, acute illness, or broken bones, and require intensive care during their stay in the Animal Care Program.
+Experienced volunteers may be trained to provide ICU care to different wildlife.
+These animals may have faced trauma, dehydration, acute illness, or broken bones, and require intensive care during their stay in the Animal Care Program.
 To receive ICU training, you must be 18 years or older, have worked at least 20 hours in the program, and must be pre-approved by the management team.
 For more info, email [email protected]